ECTS Iain T Boyle Award

 All nominations are reviewed by an independent panel of reviewers.
 The final decision is based on the marks and comments from the reviewers and any conflicts of interest are identified and dealt with appropriately.

-Congratulations to Frank Oury (Paris, France) recipient of the 2018 Iain T Boyle Award presented during the ECTS 2018 Congress in Valencia, Spain.
+Congratulations to Björn Busse (Hamburg, Germany) recipient of the 2019 Iain T Boyle Award presented during the ECTS 2019 Congress in Budapest, Hungary.

 For a full list of previous Award recipients, please visit the Previous Grants section.